SAN DIEGO CHAPTER 7 BANKRUPTCY – THE LIQUIDATION

 In the Means Test, we deduct all “ALLOWABLE” deductions possible under the law from the CMI to calculate the “disposable income”.
 If the results shows that there is sufficient income left over to repay significant enough amount of the debt, a presumption of fraud/abuse is raised and in that circumstance it is very difficult to proceed under Chapter 7 barring special circumstances.
 In effect what the result says is that this Debtor can afford to repay some portion of their debt and if they choose to file for Bankruptcy they can still do so but under Chapter 13 where a certain payment will be required toward the debts for a period of 5 years.
 At the end of that period any existing balances left on the discharge-able debt is discharged.

 While, on its face, Chapter 13 doesn’t seem as appealing there are several circumstances under which Chapter 13 can be preferable.
 Some examples include: when a Debtor is behind on secured debts (like mortgage, automobiles) and the debtor wishes to keep these items.
-To do so, the debtor must bring arrearages current and this can be accomplished through the Chapter 13 repayment plan.
+Debtor has non exempt assets they wish to keep.
+Debtor has non dischargeable debt that could be reorganized and managed through a Chapter 13 payment plan.
+Debtor has the opportunity to bring arrearages current on secured debts through the Chapter 13 repayment plan.

 Many debtors with income above the median can successfully proceed under Chapter 7 because they pass the Means Test however performing the test can be challenging for lay persons to do on their own.
 Often, individuals aren’t aware of all the intricate deductions.
 Please beware that making mistakes in calculating the Means Test and filing Chapter 7 based on incorrect numbers can result in your case being converted to a Chapter 13.
 If your income exceeds the Median you should seek professional assistance and not attempt to file case pro per.